Marijuana’s Effects on the Brain: A Scientific Look At Cannabis and the Brain

 Parkinson’s disease, in particular, is caused by the brain’s inability to produce as much dopamine as it needs.
 This is often concentrated in a particular area of the brain called the substantia nigra.
 This area of the brain is responsible for both reward and movem t, and is an integral part of the dopaminergic system.
 The common pharmaceutical treatment for this disease is L-DOPA, which is a precursor to dopamine, that the body can then convert into dopamine.
 By doing this, the symptomatic tremors associated with the disease are greatly reduced.
 However, this drug loses it’s effectiveness overtime.

 Medical marijuana may be an alternative to L-DOPA and other treatments for Parkinson’s disease.
 Instead of converting L-DOPA to dopamine, marijuana acts on the dopaminergic system and essentially dumps dopamine into synaptic clefts to saturate postsynaptic neurons.
 When this activity is seen in the substantia nigra, tremors and other forms of dyskinesia, usually subside.
 However, muscular movement abnormalities are only one symptom of Parkinson’s disease, and often patients experience executive functioning impairments as well.
 For an individual that experiences these symptoms, it is not wise to medicate with a substance that will further impair mental functioning.

-Taking advantage of marijuana’s ability to have a wide cast effect on the body can be beneficial when trying to treat over-arching generalized symptoms, or more specific symptoms.
-Although, its ability to have this wide effect due to the engagement with the endogenous endocannabinoid system also can increase likelihood for multiple areas of dependence, whether used medically or recreationally.
+Taking advantage of marijuana’s ability to have a wide cast effect on the body can be beneficial when trying to treat over-arching generalized symptoms or more specific symptoms.
+Although, its ability to have this wide effect due to the engagement with the endogenous endocannabinoid system also can increase the likelihood for multiple areas of dependence, whether used medically or recreationally.
 More research should be done to be able to get a better picture of what long term effects marijuana has on the brain.